bjoluc/pytest-reraise/readme.md

     Thread(target=run).start()
 ```

-This test will pass, as the `AssertionError` is not raised in the main thread.
+This test will pass as the `AssertionError` is not raised in the main thread.
 `pytest-reraise` is here to help you capture the exception and raise it in the main thread:

 ```sh